marcotam2002/CSCI3100/README.md

 That's it!
 The project should now be up and running.

 # Updates
-25/3/2024: Start the framework of the project 30/3/2024: Finish the basic framework of the project, start the connection to database and local server
+25/3/2024: Start the framework of the project <br>
+30/3/2024: Finish the basic framework of the project, start the connection to database and local server <br>
+07/4/2024: Finish most basic features, start working on the advanced feature <br>